CANADIAN RED CROSS TRAINING PARTNER

 Certification

-Successful students receive a digital Canadian Red Cross Advanced First Aid certificate.
+Successful students receive a digital Canadian Red Cross Advanced First Aid certificate valid for 3 years.

-To receive certification, students must attend and participate in 100% of the course, successfully demonstrate the required skills, achieve the required mark on the written closed-book knowledge evaluation, and successfully complete required evaluated scenarios.
+To receive certification, students must attend and participate in 100% of the course, successfully demonstrate all required skills, complete two evaluated scenarios (one medical, one trauma), and achieve a minimum 75% mark on the written closed-book knowledge evaluation.

 Frequently Asked Questions